-There are a wide range of maritime books available in the market for nautical science students and sea going deck officers.
-From those, we have hand-picked some of the most important maritime books on seamanship, navigation, and ship stability which every sea going deck officer must have.
+There is a wide range of maritime books available in the market for nautical science students and sea-going deck officers.
+From those, we have hand-picked some of the most important maritime books on seamanship, navigation, and ship stability which every seagoing deck officer must-have.

 1. A Guide to Collision Avoidance Rules – A.N.
 Cockcroft & J.N.F.
 Lameijer

 The Guide to Collision avoidance rules is a reference for safe operation of vessels by following international regulations for preventing collisions at sea.
 This book give a clear understanding of COLREGs along with detailed examples and most recent amendments to help seafarers with safe operation of ships.